-Ouarzazate is just under 20 miles from Ait Benhaddou, and is remarked for having one of the largest film studios in the world.
-While the Taourirt kasbah in Ouarzazarte is overshadowed by Ait Benhaddou, it's still worth exploring, if only for the views over the Draa and Dades valleys.
+Ouarzazate is just under 20 miles from Ait Benhaddou and is known for having one of the largest film studios in the world.
+While the Taourirt Kasbah in Ouarzazate is overshadowed by Ait Benhaddou, it's still worth exploring, if only for the views over the Draa and Dades valleys.

 On the way you'll drive through Morocco's highest major pass, Tizi n'Tichka, which reaches its highest elevation at 2,260 metres and connects Marrakech with the oases on the edge of the Sahara.
 Once at the top you'll see the stunning landscape of the Anti-Atlas.

-Within a short drive from medina, you'll be able to visit one of Morocco's most dramatic valleys that runs down from the High Atlas mountains.
-At the height of summer, the cool water makes a great respite from the sweltering sun.
+Within a short drive from medina, you'll be able to visit one of Morocco's most dramatic valleys, running down from the High Atlas mountains.
+At the height of summer, the cool water makes it a great spot for some respite under the sweltering sun.